 Food insecurity, however, can also occur even when food is widely produced.
 High food costs, poverty and political and economic instability, such as in the Afghanistan Food Crisis, can prevent people from accessing enough food.
 A lack of grain exports because of the conflict in Ukraine has led to a global food crisis, which could reach famine levels, according to the United Nations.

 The United Nations’ Committee on World Food Security (CFS) has changed its definition of food security to: “when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food which meets their dietary needs and food preferences for an active and healthy life”.

 In Afghanistan, a combination of decades of conflict in the country, the COVID-19 pandemic, economic collapse, and recent years of drought has had a devastating impact on food security in the country.

 Afghanistan is one of the most aid-dependent countries in the world.
-Since the takeover of the Taliban late last year, many essential services that were delivered with assistance from international organisations are now gone.
+Many essential services that were delivered with assistance from international organisations are now gone.
 A lack of income, food and access to essential services now threaten the lives of the poorest children in Afghanistan.

 Increases in food and oil prices around the world since Russia’s invasion of Ukraine are also compounding the food crisis in Afghanistan.

-Currently, the United Nations classifies Afghanistan as between the “acute food security” and “humanitarian emergency” stages of food insecurity, with nearly 23 million people in Afghanistan now considered to be food insecure.
+Currently, the United Nations classifies Afghanistan as between the “acute food security” and “humanitarian emergency” stages of food insecurity, with millions of people in Afghanistan now considered to be food insecure.

 Key factors of food security